 - At a rate of 9.1p/kWh of heat generated.

-- The current tariff is 9.1p per kilowatt hour of heat energy produced.
-This is more than TWICE the cost per kilowatt hour to run the heat pump system!
+- The current tariff is 9.1p per kilowatt hour of heat energy produced; more than twice the cost per kilowatt hour to run the heat pump system;

-- Once on the scheme, you are locked in to the prevailing tariff rate, meaning you will not be affected by any future “digression” the Government might choose to make to the tariff.
+- Once on the scheme you are locked in to the prevailing tariff rate; you will not be affected by any future “digression” the Government might choose to make to the tariff;

 - The RHI is enshrined in law for new installations to 2021, so it isn’t going anywhere fast.
 But unlike the infinite energy your ground source heat pumps can tap into, there isn’t a finite pot to fund their installations, so our advice is act now!

 For each property you can expect to earn typically £540 in the first year of your RHI payments and £13,156 over the 20 year RHI period, assuming that the property:

 - Has an annual heating and hot water requirement of 6125kWh;

 - Is available for rent all year round;

 - Has an intermittent occupancy profile, peaking in the summer and on average around 65% occupancy during the autumn, winter and spring;

 - Retains some level of background heating during unoccupied periods.